johnsonjh/dps8m-proxy/README.md

     of the target-specific text files do not exist, then the standard files will be served.
-  * To disable the file-based banner for a specific targets only, you can create empty files using the naming scheme describes above.
+  * To disable the file-based banner for a specific targets only, you can create empty files using the naming scheme described above.
     You can also remove *all* of these files if you don’t want to use this functionality.